 Business logic: it consists of Spring MVC framework controllers and services.
 The business logic receives the incoming information, performs specific operations and defines the content that needs to be returned to the user ensuring that the required functionalities are always available.

 Database layer: it consists of the MySQL database.

-The typical Java-based Persistence Architecture consists of 5 layers: Application layer DAOORMData Source and Database
+The typical Java-based Persistence Architecture consists of 5 layers: Application layer, DAO, ORM, Data Source and Database.